younhenry/Data-analysis-Pe-mp-2024/README.txt

 This repository contains data and code needed to perform the analyses and figures in our manuscript:

-"Pseudomonas entomophila is highly pathogenic to fruit flies in the absence of methylparaben" (by Youn Henry, Berta Canal-Domènech, Christine La Mendola, Tadeusz J. Kawecki)
+"Standard ingredient of Drosophila medium reduces transmission and virulence of the gut pathogen Pseudomonas entomophila" by Youn Henry, Berta Canal-Domènech, Jaime Gonzalez, Christine La Mendola, Tadeusz J. Kawecki

 ####################################
 General info
 ####################################

-*analyses are separated into three folders, with one script each.
+*analyses are separated into four folders, with one script each.
-	-One folder is dedicated to the analysis of in vitro growth of bacteria in the presence of antifungal or not -A second folder is dedicated to the analysis of survival, Pe load and offspring survival -A thrid folder is dedicated to the analysis of indirect transmission of Pe through the environement
+	-One folder is dedicated to the analysis of in vitro growth of bacteria in the presence of antifungal or not -A second folder is dedicated to the analysis of survival, Pe load and offspring survival -A thrid folder is dedicated to the analysis of indirect transmission of Pe through the environement -A fourth folder is dedicated to the analysis of complementary experiments requested by reviewers

 *each folder contains data in .txt format, corresponding R script in Rmd format (including notes with some information about the analysis), and the knitted html document in markdown